-Enter the true bearing and the magnetic bearing into the calculator to determine the magnetic declination.
-This calculator helps in finding the difference between the true north and magnetic north.
+Enter any 2 values (true bearing, magnetic bearing, and/or magnetic declination) into the calculator to determine the missing value.
+This calculator helps find the angular difference between true north (geographic) and magnetic north.
+Sign convention used: declination is positive for East and negative for West.

 Magnetic Declination Formula

-The following formula is used to calculate the magnetic declination:
+The following formula is used to calculate the magnetic declination (using the common sign convention where East declination is positive and West declination is negative):

 Variables: